rlaphoenix/pynfogen/README.md

 | Description Template | Similar to NFO templates, but are used for the description output.                 | .desc.txt      |
 | Artwork Template     | Used for surrounding the template output with art, common text, etc.               | .nfo           |

+**Important:**
+Artwork files are for viewing and studying only, for more information see the [Artwork LICENSE](/examples/art/LICENSE).

 To give you an example scenerio.
 I would create an Artwork template named 'phoenix' with concise ASCII artwork placed above the NFO, and an NFO template for 'season', 'episode', and 'movie' releases.
 I would also make a corresponding Description template for each of those NFO templates.
 I now have the ability to create NFO files for a Full Season